-The Harvest Festival is an annual celebration of the food that is grown on the land, and occurs around the time of the main crop Harvest.
+The Harvest Festival is an annual celebration of the food that is grown on the land, and occurs at around the time of the main crop harvest.

 Prayers are said to thank God for another plentiful year and that every thing has been safely gathered in, and favourite hymns are sang, including We plough the fields and scatter, Come ye thankful people come, and an all-time favourite, All things bright and beautiful.

 In the past, (I can remember this) people would bring produce from their garden, allotment or farm, they might cover a small box to resemble a basket and small children would bring them up to the alter during the service for the vicar or priest to bless, and the produce was then distributed among the poor and senior citizens of the local community, as times have moved on, tin and packet produce has taken over from the fresh, the small children still bring up their boxes, but distribution is now made to local food banks, but also increasingly churches have linked harvest with a developing awareness and concern for people in the 3rd world, for whom growing crops of sufficient quality and quantity still to this day remains a struggle, relief organisations often produce resources for churches to use at this time which promote the growing concerns for those people across the globe and bring it to the forefront in people’s minds here.

 As you can imagine, the harvest has thrown up a lot of customs, traditions and rituals in order to celebrate the end, but also to try and ensure one year’s success into another.